gruyaume/goops/docs/explanation/unit_testing.md

 `goopstest` is a unit testing framework for `goops` charms.
 It allows you to simulate Juju environments and test your charm logic without needing a live Juju controller.

 `goopstest` allows users to write unit tests in a "state-transition" style.
-Each test includes:
+Each test includes the following concepts:

 - **Context**: Charm function under test, Juju version, and other relevant context information.
 - **State**: Resources accessible to the charm, including status, leadership, configuration, relations.